Carbon fibre-reinforced polymer advantages & disadvantages

 - It is light weight which means fewer resources workers are needed to deliver and complete the project = a cost-effective option.

-- It has high fatigue resistance and the flexible carbon fibres crack far less frequently than traditional alternatives like concrete and steel (especially when they’re subject to repeat load-bearing weight).
+- It has high fatigue resistance and the flexible carbon fibres crack far less frequently than traditional alternatives like concrete and steel (especially when they’re subject to cyclic loading).

-- Carbon fibre-reinforced polymer has a higher `compression` strength than materials like aluminium and steel.
+- Carbon fibre-reinforced polymer has a higher `tensile` strength than materials like aluminium and steel.
 This means that carbon fibre handles more pressure than its traditional alternatives.

-- It survives the majority of severe environmental conditions like humidity, rainfall, radiation, chemical exposure, and more.
-It doesn’t corrode or deteriorate, so any mechanics coated in carbon fibre will work continue to work efficiently.
+- It survives most severe environmental conditions like humidity, rainfall, radiation, chemical exposure, and more.
+It doesn’t corrode or deteriorate, so any structural elements coated in carbon fibre will continue to work efficiently.

 Interested in booking a FREE site visit to see if your building or structure can benefit from carbon fibre applications?